Note: This is an archived Handbook entry from 2016.

 School of Melbourne Custom Programs

-The Graduate Diploma in Surgical Anatomy is a joint qualification of the University of Melbourne's Department of Anatomy and Neuroscience and the Royal Australasian College of Surgeons (RACS).
+The Graduate Diploma in Surgical Anatomy is a qualification offered by the University of Melbourne’s Depart of Anatomy and Neuroscience, and accredited by the Royal Australasian College Of Surgeons (RACS).

 This course is specifically designed to assist participants intending to take the SET Surgical Sciences Examination of the Royal Australasian College of Surgeons.
 It also provides an opportunity to perform a comprehensive and supervised dissection (and surgical procedures) on a cadaver.